benhenshaw/rhythm/doc/final.md

 ## Background
 <!--Discuss the high-level design of the game as it relates to other games, emphasising what is novel about it. -->
 In order to differentiate my project from games that have come before it, I sought to find an aspect of the game-play that I could innovate on.
-I decided to explore the concept of multi-player.
+I decided to explore the concept of multi-player, and the experiences that two players have when they need to interact together directly.

 <!--Discuss the technical sub-systems of the project, with examples and critiques of how they are implemented in other games.
 (Several paragraphs.) -->